Rucatues/Five-Day-Forecast-/README.md

 ## Credits

-Cloud was made using code from Fernando Castro. https://codepen.io/fershocastro/pen/dVBgxQ
+CSS for the cloud was inspired by code from Fernando Castro. https://codepen.io/fershocastro/pen/dVBgxQ